Note: My Web pages are best viewed with style sheets enabled.

 The most important thing to remember when you encounter incorrect sniffing is that your browser is not broken.
 Instead, the problem lies within the Web page.
 Thus, you must communicate the problem back to the Web site's developer and owner.

 The following is oriented towards Gecko-based browsers.
+It is based on my own use of SeaMonkey 2.49.4.
 However, some other browsers might have features that could make this information somewhat useful.

 Gecko-based browsers can spoof other browsers by sending fake UA strings.
 Unless a Web site requires specialized applications peculiar to only one browser (e.g., ActiveX used by IE), spoofing is usually successful in defeating incorrect sniffing.
 This capability is especially important for Gecko-based, non-Firefox browsers.
 Many sniffing Web sites that work correctly for Firefox fail to work for other Gecko-based browsers because those sites wrongly sniff for Firefox instead of Gecko.